Scottish independence: Scotland can be a 'great nation', says Salmond

 "The USA is both but most nations can't be, and they reduce their chance to be a great nation if they pretend to be a great power.

-"For most countries, greatness can only come from influence, not force; from soft, not hard power; from enlightened self-interest, not self-interest alone."'Neighbours and partners'
+"For most countries, greatness can only come from influence, not force; from soft, not hard power; from enlightened self-interest, not self-interest alone."

 Mr Salmond said that small nations had an influence in the world.